NickFoley47/Stock-Analysis/README.md

 ## Overview of Project

 ### Purpose:
 I conducted an analysis on stock data for Steve on Green Energy companies to help diversify his parent’s portfolio.
 To provide better service for Steve and his parents, I refactored the VBA script that helps analyze the stock data to allow for more efficient execution times.
-The refactored VBA script will allow for Steve to look at more stocks while being more efficient.
+The refactored VBA script will allow for Steve to look at more stocks in the future while being more efficient.
 ## Results

 ### Analysis between Performance of the original script and the refactored script: